 Q: Can I apply an existing trail to all regions?

 Yes.
 You can apply an existing trail to all regions.
 When you apply an existing trail to all regions, CloudTrail will create a new trail for you in all regions.
 If you previously created trails in other regions, you can view, edit and delete those trails from the CloudTrail console.

 Q: How long will it take for CloudTrail to replicate the trail configuration to all regions?

 Typically, it will take less than 30 seconds to replicate the trail configuration to all regions.

-Q: How many trails can I create in an AWS region?
+Q: How many trails can I create in an Amazon Web Services region?

-You can create up to five trails in an AWS region.
+You can create up to five trails in an Amazon Web Services region.
 A trail that applies to all regions exists in each region and is counted as one trail in each region.

 Q: How long can I store my activity log files?